 So many climbing areas, especially sport climbing areas, seem safe and benign.
 We’re out climbing on the cliffs, joking and laughing with friends.
 We’re having fun.
 That’s how it should be.
-But climbing as we know, and as I reiterate again and again here on About.com, is not safe.
+But rock climbing as we know, and as I reiterate again and again here on About.com, is not safe.
 We get lulled into a false sense of security and well-being, while potential dangers lurk everywhere.
 The rock we play on is a very unforgiving medium.
 It doesn’t yield.
-And it doesn’t care if it hurts us.
+And rock doesn’t care if it hurts us.

 Helmets Protect Heads

-If you wear a helmet while you’re climbing, it ensures that your soft head doesn’t become mush when it’s hit by a falling rock or when you bang your skull into a rock face while falling.
-A helmet helps mitigate the dire effects of gravity and tilts the odds in your favor so that you’ll be home after an accident rather than in a hospital bed or worse, a body bag.
+If you wear a climbing helmet while you’re climbing, it ensures that your soft head doesn’t become mush when it’s hit by a falling rock or when you bang your skull into a rock face while falling.
+A helmet helps mitigate the dire effects of gravity and tilts the odds in your favor so that you’ll be going home after an accident rather than lying in a hospital bed or worse, a body bag.

 Head Injuries Change Lives